-- 1.13.8.1 Under-floor clearance and the treatment of wood members in close proximity to exposed ground shall comply with IR 16-1 Section 2.2.1. - 1.13.8.2 Clearance from exterior grade to untreated wood construction shall comply with IR 16-1 Section 2.2.2.1.
+- 2.2.8.1 Under-floor clearance and the treatment of wood members in close proximity to exposed ground shall comply with IR 16-1 Section 2.2.1. - 2.2.8.2 Clearance from exterior grade to untreated wood construction shall comply with IR 16-1 Section 2.2.2.1.

-1.13.8.3 Exterior Grade Higher than the Bottom of Floor Framing
+2.2.8.3 Exterior Grade Higher than the Bottom of Floor Framing

 Refer to IR 16-1 Section 2.2.2.2.
-Where the adjacent exterior grade is higher than the bottom of the floor framing on any side of the building, then all wood in the substructure and floor framing (including floor sheathing) shall be naturally durable or preservative-treated, all exposed steel and welds shall have a rust inhibitive coating, and the exterior wall envelope shall be weatherresistant with a continuous water-resistive barrier extending down to top of foundation wall.
+Where the adjacent exterior grade is higher than the bottom of the floor framing on any side of the building, then all wood in the substructure and floor framing (including floor sheathing) shall be naturally durable or preservative-treated, all exposed steel and welds shall have a rust inhibitive coating, and the exterior wall envelope shall be weather-resistant with a continuous water-resistive barrier extending down to top of foundation wall.
 In addition, walls that retain earth and enclose interior spaces and floors below grade shall be waterproofed and dampproofed per CBC Section 1805A.1.
-Refer to Appendix A for additional information.
+Refer to Appendix A below for additional information.
+The following exceptions may apply:

-1.13.8.3.1 Details providing an equivalent means of protection against decay, termite and deterioration may be considered by DSA in lieu of providing naturally durable or preservativetreated wood per CBC Section 2304.12.1.2 and rust inhibitive coating over exposed steel and welds.
+- 2.2.8.3.1 For single-story buildings with floor area not exceeding 2,160 Sq.
+Ft., the requirement for providing preservative-treated wood floor sheathing, wall framing, and wall sheathing need not be met except when the building uses light-framed walls with exposed wood structural panels as the lateral force resisting system.
+In addition, the protection requirements for exposed steel and welds as well as the requirements for providing a weather-resistant exterior wall envelope and continuous water-resistive barrier need not be met.
+This exception requires the flashing and mowstrip detail shown in IR 16-1 Figure 1 to be utilized and a request for a waiver of durability in accordance with IR 16-1 Section 2.3, resulting in a conditional approval.
+Refer to Appendix A below for additional information. - 2.2.8.3.2 For any building size, details providing an equivalent means of protection against decay, termite, and deterioration may be considered by DSA in lieu of providing naturally durable or preservative-treated wood per CBC Section 2304.12.1.2 and rust inhibitive coating over exposed steel and welds.
 This exception requires a form DSA 1-AMM: Request for Alternate Design, Materials and Methods of Construction to be submitted for DSA review and approval in accordance with IR 16-1 Section 2.2.2.2.

-1.14 Concrete Curbs in Wood Framed Buildings
+2.3 Concrete Curbs in Wood Framed Buildings